alex-eliot/md-to-imgur/README.md

 ```

  - Input `4` to select chapter 4.
- - Input `1,2,5,10` to select chapters 1, 2, 5 and 10.
+ - Input `1,2,5,10` to select chapters 1, 2, 5, 10.
- - Input `1-5` to select all chapters from 1 to 5.
+ - Input `1-5` to select chapters 1, 2, 3, 4, 6
+ - Input `1-3, 6-10` to select chapters 1, 2, 3, 6, 7, 8, 9, 10
  - Input `all` to select all listed chapters.

 Note that when inputting selection, the numbers are following the chapters' indexes and not their numberings on Mangadex.
+Any spaces will be ignored.